VR51/host-flash/README.md

 - Better hosts file management
 - Much improved performance
 - Much faster processing time
-- More host list repositories to choose from (17 built in, 3 Host Flash community lists and 3 user customizable lists)
+- More host blacklist repositories to choose from (17 built in, 3 Host Flash community lists and 3 user customizable lists)
 - Returned to text mode only terminal GUI.
 Dialog, whiptale and other terminal GUIs were overkill for this app
 - New menu system (will be improved once core app is finalised)
-- Custom settings are now stored in $HOME/.config/hostflash/.hf* files (.hfrc, .hfwlrc, .hfwlwrc and .hfblrc, and log)
+- Custom settings are now stored in $HOME/.config/hostflash/.hf* files (.hfrc, .hfwlrc, .hfwlwrc and .hfblrc, .hfremoved,  .debug, and log)
 - Update local custom whitelist or blacklist through the GUI
 - Update hosts file with local custom rules without rebuilding the whole hosts file
 - Apply rule change updates without complete hosts file rebuild